VirgilSecurity/virgil-cli/README.md

 ```

 ### Use application
-This command is used to set context.
-After this all future commands without application_id indication will be applied for application, set in context
+This command allows you to specify the application that will be used by default.
+In this way, you'll be able you to use CLI commands without specifying `app_id` where it's needed.

 ```bash
 # FreeBSD / Linux / Mac OS
 ./virgil use <app_name>